 The community is more caring in that they report any abuse of other people’s dogs and show compassion by helping each other.

 VACCINATIONS AND MEDICAL TREATMENTS

 Steenberg Vet has been a huge support to us, coming in one morning a month as they do to do our cat and dog vaccinations.
 This has proved to be very successful – we haven’t had any cases of parvovirus or distemper in four years.
 We keep a log of when annual vaccinations are due and remind owners accordingly.
 Owners pay a minimal fee to show accountability and responsibility to their animals.
 We do, however, assist pensioners with their payments.

-Over the past five years, we’ve achieved roughly an 80% sterilisation rate – this built on trust and education of owners.
+Over the past five years, we’ve achieved roughly an 80% sterilisation rate – this is built on the trust and education of owners.
 We do encourage all owners to sterilise under six months of age.
-We don’t help those that will not sterilise – this according to the guidelines given by Cape Animal Welfare Forum, of which we are members.
-It’s paramount to keep unwanted litters under control and to prevent illegal selling of animals, which seems to be rife elsewhere.
+We don’t help those that will not sterilise – this is according to the guidelines given by the Cape Animal Welfare Forum, of which we are members.
+It’s paramount to keep unwanted litters under control and to prevent the illegal selling of animals, which seems to be rife elsewhere.

 We’re currently assisted by Dancers Love Dogs and Animal Welfare Society in Philippi who come into Westlake to collect and deliver back sterilised animals.
 This is only done with an owner filling in and signing consent for an animal to be taken for sterilisation.
 We’ll never remove an animal that’s not signed for, as this would break the trust built and close the community down to our interventions.

 We do reward those dogs that are sterilised with a kennel, as and when we can – these are normally donated to us for this purpose.
 They also receive bedding, a bowl, and collar and lead – so it’s a great incentive.
 We presently have 160 kennels of all shapes and sizes in Westlake.